 Game Total: 11 (15 in the JP version)

 Sega Mega Drive, Sega Game Gear, PC, Arcade

 Sonic Gems Collection (ソニック ジェムズ コレクション) is a compilation of more obscure Sonic games.
-The compilation is a Nintendo GameCube exclusive in the United States, but has also been released on Sony PlayStation 2 in Europe and Japan.
-A Microsoft Xbox version of the game was planned, but was later canceled.
+The compilation is a Nintendo GameCube exclusive in the United States, but has also been released on PlayStation 2 in Europe and Japan.
+A Xbox version of the game was planned, but was later canceled.

 The PlayStation 2 version contains both Japanese and American regional data, including different released manuals scans and alternate and differing versions of games (for example, Sonic CD has both the Japanese and American soundtracks).
 The game will load the data depending on the language the console is set on.
 The GameCube version only has the language for the region of release in the game data.

 SegaSonic the Hedgehog was initially planned as a title to be included in this compilation but was left out due to problems with emulating the game's original trackball control scheme.
 There is also an entire art section of the museum dedicated to Knuckles Chaotix, which may indicate that Chaotix may have been planned for inclusion, but was left out instead.
 Sonic Eraser was also considered for inclusion in the compilation.